Interviewers and Super-Sleuths

 Volunteers commit to a half day each week to meet people and answer their phone enquiries.
 There is also an online real-time chat service, and volunteers also host the free legal advice clinics held at the bureau each fortnight.

-There will be three days training (at CAB, 71 Bank St) as part of a structured induction process for new volunteers, with ongoing mentoring provided.
-Specific requirements
+There will be three days training (at CAB on Bank St) as part of a structured induction process for new volunteers, with ongoing mentoring provided.

 The bureau is looking for a diverse range of volunteers including Maori, migrants, men and people with disabilities.